nateinaction/n8.gay/content/blog/2021/08/raspberrypi-4-nixos-kubernetes.md

 description: "Simple declarative personal Kubernetes cluster"
 ---

-I use Kubernetes to deploy applications at work and I love how simple it is to use.
-Instead of paying Google or Amazon for a cluster, I'm repurposing a few Raspberrry Pi 4's that I already own to run a Kubernetes cluster.
-This is my first forray into running NixOS and I am absolutely floored with how easy and repeatable it is to set up a Kubernetes cluster.
-It worked for me and it will work for you.
+I use Kubernetes to deploy applications at work, and I love how simple it is to use.
+Instead of paying Google or Amazon for a cluster, I'm repurposing a few Raspberry Pi 4's that I already own to run a Kubernetes cluster.
+This is my first foray into running NixOS.
+I am floored with how easy and repeatable it is to set up a Kubernetes cluster.
+It worked for me, and it will work for you.

 If you haven't installed NixOS on your Raspberry Pi 4 yet, [follow the official docs](https://nix.dev/tutorials/installing-nixos-on-a-raspberry-pi) to get started.